PETE’S IN THE COMMUNITY

 Green Mountain Farm To School (GMFTS) promotes the health and wellbeing of Vermont’s children, farms and communities by providing programs to connect schools and farms through food and education.
 Pete’s Greens has partnered with GMFTS through sales and produce donations in order to provide local organic vegetables to schoolchildren in our area.
 We believe that introducing whole foods to children will help them make good food choices in the future.

-In 2012, Pete's Greens plans to begin cooking school lunch once a week for the Craftsbury schools.
-Our intent with this program is to provide children with a well rounded, healthy, local meal, ans perhaps more importantly we hope to broaden their appreciation for whole foods so that they are encouraged to make good food choices in the future.
-We also kids to consider where this good food comes from so they can develop an appreciation of their community and local environment.
+Pete’s Greens donates weekly vegetables to schools in our community and participates in a program to send food home with students who are food insecure.
+We wish to help in the effort to provide children with well rounded, healthy, local meals, and perhaps more importantly we hope to broaden their appreciation for whole foods so that they are encouraged to make good food choices in the future.
+We also want kids to consider where this good food comes from so they can develop an appreciation of their community and local environment.
 We strongly believe that the key to a healthy community begins with healthy food choices, and that early introduction is key to the mission.
-If we can change how people eat and encourage local healthy food choices, we can improve the health of our children, invigorate our local economy, and create strong environmental stewards.
+If we can change how people eat and encourage local healthy food choices, we can improve the health of our children, invigorate our local economy, and create strong environmental stewards..

 Pete’s Greens is a proud member of the Vermont Fresh Network (VFN).
 The Vermont Fresh Network encourages farmers, food producers and chefs to work directly with each other to build partnerships.
 Building these regional connections contributes to stronger local communities and their economies.
 We collaborate with many restaurant members to provide the freshest top quality produce and products available in the state.
 For a map of participating restaurants that we are partnered with click here.

-Pete's Greens has been a particpating member of the Captial City Farmers Market since 2002.
-This market serves the greater Montpelier area and hosts over 100 vendors, demonstrators and performers weekly.
+Pete’s Greens has been a particpating member of the Capital City Farmers Market since 2002.
+This market serves the greater Montpelier area and hosts over 100 vendors, demonstrators, and performers weekly.
 We offer a wide range of the freshest produce from our farm in various colors, sizes and flavors.
-Weather grocery shopping or looking for something interesting there is sure to be something for everyone!
-Pete's is there every Saturday from May to October, 9-2pm and the Saturday before Thanksgiving at the Montpelier High School Gym.
+Whether grocery shopping or looking for something interesting, there is sure to be something for everyone!
+Pete’s is there every Saturday from May to October, 9-1pm and the Saturday before Thanksgiving at the Montpelier High School Gym.